Dawn Weller – SIBA 2020 Guest Teacher

 Dawn was the founding Director of the contemporary State Theatre Dance Company, The State Theatre Ballet School and a founder trustee of President Nelson Mandela’s Arts & Culture Trust.

 On moving to Australia, Dawn was appointed Director of The Graduate College of Dance Perth Western Australia, a position she held from 2002 until retiring in 2019.

-She has served on the jury of various international competitions including the VIII Moscow International Ballet Competition chaired by Yuri Gregorovich and headed by the legendary Galina Ulanova.
-Dawn’s lifelong contribution to dance has been acknowledged by both the South African and Australian Cecchetti Societies (honorary memberships) and the Royal Academy of Dance (life membership)
+She is regularly invited as a guest teacher at national and international summer schools.
+Dawn has served on the jury of many international competitions including the VIII Moscow International Ballet Competition chaired by Yuri Gregorovich and headed by the legendary Galina Ulanova.

 Dawn has been a panellist for the South African International Ballet Competition in Cape Town; the World Ballet Competition in Sibiu Romania and the VIBE Competition in Vienna and the Lucie Saranova Competition in Australia.

 In 2019 Dawn was invited to coach principals and assist with the staging of Johanesburg Ballet’s production of Giselle featuring international guest artist Anais Chalendard.